p71x/document-browser/README.md

 Simple viewer for file formats supported by PyMuPDF library (PDF, EPUB, MOBI, ...) and utilising PySimpleGUI as GUI.

+**Attention: It is alpha stage project.
+All aspects are subject to changes without warning.**

 ## Usage

-to open new file:
+to open new file: `python browse.py input_file_name`

-python browse.py input_file_name

-to prompt for file or open last viewed file (if config file present):
+to prompt for file or open last viewed file (if config file present): `python browse.py`

-python browse.py

 ## Description